Our position on

 However, the very power of marketing communications means that they must be used responsibly.
 We have signed up to, and helped to define, global standards for the industry, centred on the promise that our advertising and marketing will always be “legal, decent, honest and truthful”.

 Independently, we have also made landmark decisions about our own practices.
 For example, we have a solid set of principles when communicating to children about our food & beverage products and we never use ‘size zero’ models in our advertising.

-Our leading edge approach has one clear purpose: to continue to develop, apply and let others know about the research we do to guarantee that our products are safe, without the need for animal testing.
+Our leading-edge approach has one clear purpose: to continue to collaborate with other global leaders in developing and applying new science and technology to guarantee that our products are safe, without the need for animal testing.

 We’re proud that People for the Ethical Treatment of Animals (PETA) lists Unilever as a ‘company working for regulatory change’ in recognition of our ongoing work on alternatives to animal testing and our commitment to promoting their adoption worldwide.

 Information about our research strategy and partners is available on our Safety Science in the 21st Century website.

 We believe society should promote sustainable renewable energy that protects food supplies, rather than that which may erode them.

 The production of ‘first generation’ biofuels, made from crops or animal by-products, is rising as government policy stimulates alternatives to fossil fuels.
 As crops are increasingly used for biofuels rather than food, food supplies could be jeopardised, prices rise and biodiversity suffer.
 What’s more, biofuels made from vegetable oils can actually create more greenhouse gases than fossil fuels.